Possible Bearish Inside Day Candle Pattern Detected for Pfizer Inc (NYSE:PFE) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Pfizer Inc (NYSE:PFE)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Pfizer Inc (NYSE:PFE) based on the price action in the company's shares.
-Today's price range of $37.82 and $38.04 is within yesterday's high and low of the day.
+Yesterday's price range of $37.82 and $38.04 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Pfizer Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

+Pfizer Inc share prices have moved between a 52-week high of $44.56 and a 52-week low of $33.97 and closed yesterday at 13% above that low price at $38.28 per share.
+In the last five trading sessions, the 50-day moving average (MA) has remained constant while the 200-day MA has remained constant.

+There is potential upside of 3.7% for shares of Pfizer Inc based on a current price of $38.28 and an average consensus analyst price target of $39.71.
+The stock should find initial resistance at its 50-day moving average (MA) of $38.90 and further resistance at its 200-day MA of $39.02.

 Pfizer Inc. operates as a pharmaceutical company.
 The Company offers medicines, vaccines, medical devices, and consumer healthcare products for oncology, inflammation, cardiovascular, and other therapeutic areas.
 Pfizer serves customers worldwide.